Compare self-managed Active Directory Domain Services, Microsoft Entra ID, and managed Microsoft Entra Domain Services

 |Great for...||End-user mobile or desktop devices||Server VMs deployed in Azure|

-If on-prem AD DS and Azure AD are configured for federated authentication using ADFS then there is no (current/valid) password hash available in Azure DS.
-Azure AD user accounts created before fed auth was implemented might have an old password hash but this likely doesn't match a hash of their on-prem password.
-Hence Azure AD DS won't be able to validate the users credentials
+If on-premises AD DS and Microsoft Entra ID are configured for federated authentication using AD FS, then there's no (current/valid) password hash available in Azure DS.
+Microsoft Entra user accounts created before fed auth was implemented might have an old password hash but this likely doesn't match a hash of their on-premises password.
+As a result, Domain Services won't be able to validate the users credentials

-To get started with using Azure AD DS, create an Azure AD DS managed domain using the Azure portal.
+To get started with using Domain Services, create a Domain Services managed domain using the Microsoft Entra admin center.